DiscordPP/echo-bot/README.md

 ### Install Prerequisites
 #### Install Git
- * If you want to use Git in the command line, run `sudo apt install git`
+ * If you want to use Git in the command line, run `sudo apt install git` on Ubuntu, on Windows you can download [Git for Windows](https://git-scm.com/) or use `choco install git` if you have Chocolatey installed.
  * If you're less terminal-inclined, you can install a Git GUI wrapper.
 [There's a nice list here.](https://git-scm.com/downloads/guis/)
     * I would personally recommend [GitKraken](https://www.gitkraken.com/).
 The free version has everyhting you need, (although their conflict resolver for Pro is nice,) and you can also get Pro free with [GitHub Education](https://education.github.com/)!
+#### Install CMake
+ * Debian-based (Ubuntu) run `sudo apt install cmake`
+ * Fedora/RHEL-based `sudo dnf install cmake`
+ * Windows Download [CMake](https://cmake.org/download/) or run `choco install cmake` if you have Chocolatey installed.
+#### Install vcpkg
+ * Vcpkg is a cross platform library manager, you can install it by reading the instructions on this [page](https://github.com/microsoft/vcpkg)
+ * This program is required to build echo-bot under Windows.
 #### <sup>AND</sup> Install C++
  1. Install a C++ compiler
-    * the typical standard is `gcc`, you can install it with `sudo apt install gcc`
+    * the typical standard on Linux is `gcc`, you can install it on Ubuntu with `sudo apt install gcc`
-    * `clang` is an alternative that I feel has better error statements, you can install it with `sudo apt install clang`
+    * `clang` is an alternative that I feel has better error statements, you can install it on Ubuntu with `sudo apt install clang`
- 2. Install CMake with `sudo apt install cmake`
+    * The typical compiler on Windows is [Microsoft Visual C++](https://www.visualstudio.com/)
+    * [MinGW](https://www.msys2.org/) or [Cygwin](https://www.cygwin.com/) are valid alternatives if you like GCC running on Windows, oh there's also [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) as well ^^.
 #### <sup>AND</sup> Install Libraries
- * Debian-based (Ubuntu) `sudo apt install build-essential libboost-all-dev libssl-dev libcrypto++-dev libcurl4-openssl-dev`
+ * Debian-based (Ubuntu) `sudo apt install build-essential libboost-all-dev libssl-dev`
- * Fedora/RHEL-based `sudo dnf install openssl-devel boost-devel cryptopp-devel cryptopp`
+ * Fedora/RHEL-based `sudo dnf install openssl-devel boost-devel`
+ * Vcpkg `vcpkg install boost-system boost-beast openssl`
 #### <sup>OR</sup> Install Everything at Once
-`sudo apt install git clang cmake build-essential libboost-all-dev libssl-dev libcrypto++-dev libcurl4-openssl-dev`
+ * Debian-based `sudo apt install git clang cmake build-essential libboost-all-dev libssl-dev`

 ### Set Up Repository
 #### Fork Echo <sup>Optional, I guess</sup>